CCrowRun/ccrow_splurty/README.md

 Splurty uses SimpleForm gem to save entered quotes to a PostGreSQL database.
 The quotes controller determines a value at random to present on the initial home page.

 ### Application Specs
-Nomster is a Ruby on Rails application, with a database is managed by Postgres
+Splurty is a Ruby on Rails application, with a database is managed by PostgreSQL
 * Rails v.
 5.2.3
 * Ruby v.
 2.5.3

 ### Integrations Used

-The following gems support Flixter's functionality:
+The following gems support Splurty's functionality:
 * Simple Form gem, for managing user input
 * Bootstrap, for page layout